Search FAQs

 -

 No. All schools on the Choice Elementary Schools application are considered equally in separate lotteries.
-As a result, you can receive an offer from more than one magnet, magnet cluster, and/or open enrollment school.
+As a result, you can receive an offer from more than one magnet, magnet cluster, dual language, and open enrollment.
 If you are applying for Selective Enrollment schools, you will need to rank them in order of preference.

 -